BigBinary Blog

 A nil

-value in line coverage array means
+value in line coverage array means coverage is disabled for that

-or it is not a relevant line.
+particular line number or it is not a relevant line.
+Lines like else

 , end

-have line coverage disabled.
+and blank lines have line coverage disabled.

 Here's how we can read above line coverage result.